Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/backgroundhangmonitor-ping.rst

 Each hang object contains a ``stack`` field which has been populated with an interleaved stack trace of the hung thread.
-An interleaved stack consists of a native backtrace with additional frames interleaved, representing chrome JS and pseudostack entries.
+An interleaved stack consists of a native backtrace with additional frames interleaved, representing chrome JS and label stack entries.

+The structure that manages the label stack and the JS stack was called "PseudoStack" in the past and is now called "ProfilingStack".

-Note that this field only contains native stack frames, pseudostack and chrome JS script frames.
-If native stacks can not be collected on the target platform, or stackwalking was not initialized, there will be no native frames present, and the stack will consist only of pseudostack and chrome JS script frames.
+Note that this field only contains native stack frames, label stack and chrome JS script frames.
+If native stacks can not be collected on the target platform, or stackwalking was not initialized, there will be no native frames present, and the stack will consist only of label stack and chrome JS script frames.

-A single frame in the stack is either a raw string, representing a pseudostack or chrome JS script frame, or a native stack frame:
+A single frame in the stack is either a raw string, representing a label stack or chrome JS script frame, or a native stack frame:

 .. code-block:: js